JogoShugh/CoderDojoPonceSprings.Events/EVENTS_INTRO.md

 * **Advanced level**: You have already been programming for a while and have your own project that you'd like to discuss with other students or mentors that can help you go further.

+# Have fun and learn a lot!
+Let us know how we're doing too :-D

+We want you to have fun and learn lots of new things!
+We also love your feedback and want to know what kinds of ideas you have and what you want to learn, so let us know when you visit!
+Thanks!